More about Jersey

 Although the finance industry did not exist before 1962, it now provides 55% of the island's GDP and 60% of government tax income.
 There are now 55 banks and over 33,000 registered companies in Jersey.
-The industry is attractive due to Jersey's stable government, proximity to both UK and Europe and the low taxes in Jersey.
-Since Napoleonic times very rich individuals have been attracted to Jersey's low income tax.
+The industry is attractive due to Jersey's stable government and its proximity to both UK and Europe.
 Jersey's Gross National Income (GNI) per capita is amongst the highest in the world.
 In 2005, Jersey's GNI was GBP 3.2 billion.
 The financial services sector (banking, trust and fund administration and management, accountancy and legal activities) now accounts for just over half of all economic activity in Jersey and employs almost a quarter of the workforce.
 For more details see Jersey - The International Finance Centre.

 Tourism contributes about 25% of the island's GDP with a total of 752,000 visitors in 2005, spending about GBP 220 million.
 The tourism sector contributes about GBP 10 million in direct tax revenue and supports 7,250 jobs.
 The largest groups of visitors come from the UK and it is also a popular destination for those from Germany, France and the other Channel Islands.
 Jersey offers an array of world class hotels with excellent facilities, a variety of restaurants and bars and a lively night life.
 There are about 160 registered establishments providing accommodation of 11,967 bed spaces and 4 campsites that can provide for 1,250 persons.